 - Tour and Wine Tasting at a Tuscan vineyard

-- Wine Tasting and Picnic at Castello di Brolio
+- Wine Tasting and Lunch at Castello di Brolio

 - Transportation once the tour has begun.
 The motorcoaches and vans we use are modern, air conditioned and roomy.
 Our tour groups are usually between 8-18 people so we always have lots of room on our coaches to get comfortable.

 - All train, ferry, hydrofoil, coach and taxi transfers as specified in itinerary.